 A simple flight of stairs is about to be your new favorite workout tool.
 Walking, sprinting, or lunging up a flight of stairs provides a great big calorie burn.
 A 150-lb person running stairs for an hour can burn 1000 calories!

 The good news is: you don’t have to sprint stairs for an hour to see the benefits.
 A person weighing 160 lbs. will burn 102 calories simply walking up and downstairs for 10 minutes.
 Even better, you can do a great cross-training workout in 30 minutes or less and burn off more than a regular running session.

-Look for an outdoor staircase near you that has more than one flight, or hop on the stair climber at the gym.
-For a home workout, you can simply run or walk up a flight of stairs in your home instead.
+Look for an outdoor staircase near you with more than one flight, or hop on the stair climber at the gym.
+For a home workout, you can run or walk up a flight of stairs in your home instead.

 Related: Full-Throttle Run The Stairs Workout

 3. Kettlebells [Burns 800-900 calories/hour]

 A kettlebell is a cannonball-shaped weight that produces a powerful, effective workout.
 Kettlebell workouts combine strength training with cardio and can help you burn up to 20 calories per minute (the equivalent to running a 6-minute mile.)
 Now that’s getting the most from your workout time!

 According to the American Council on Exercise, kettlebells can provide a higher intensity workout than the usual strength training routine in a shorter amount of time.
 This is because kettlebell training simultaneously works your cardio endurance while building muscle strength, balance, and flexibility.

 Try our 10-minute kettlebell workout for a great introduction on how to use kettlebells, as well as a powerful 10-minute workout.

 4. Jumping Rope [Burns 600 calories/hour]